RamitKataria/top-down-shooter/README.md

 4 directions by 1 unit.

-- As a user, I want to be able to view a list of all the objects on in the game along with their coordinates
+- As a user, I want to be able to view a list of all the objects in the game along with their coordinates and types.

 - As a user, I want to be able to add a bullet in the game facing in the direction the player moved last.

-- As a user, I want to be able to view a list of all the coordinates occupied by walls.
+- As a user, I want to be able to view a list of all the coordinates that the players is not allowed to move into.